apacheignite/documentation/data-grid/cache-modes.md

   "title": ""
 }
 [/block]
 The picture below illustrates a simple view of a partitioned cache.
-Essentially we have key K1 assigned to Node1, K2 assigned to Node2, and K3 assigned to Node3.
+Essentially we have key A assigned to a node running in JVM1, B assigned to a node running in JVM3, etc...
 [block:image]
 {
   "images": [